rjury-sumo/Hajime/README.md

 # Sumo Logic Query Language Support

-A comprehensive Visual Studio Code extension that provides a complete IDE experience for working with Sumo Logic.
-Write, execute, and visualize queries, manage multiple deployment connections, and interact with Sumo Logic APIs - all from within VS Code.
+Hajime Sumo Logic Query extension for visual studio code provides a rich IDE experience for working with Sumo Logic searches as .sumo files, and and explorer interface for browsing library content and accessing administrative functions.
+Write, execute, and visualize queries, manage multiple deployment connections, and interact with Sumo Logic APIs - all from within VS Code!

 - [Sumo Logic Query Language Support](#sumo-logic-query-language-support)
   - [Overview](#overview)